 - Ownership Disputes: When many partners and other co-owners launch their enterprises, they are on the same page.
 But over time, circumstances or goals change and disagreements develop.
-When these disagreements become Glendale business litigation disputes, we are there.
+When these disagreements become Pasadena business litigation disputes, we are there.

 - Vendor and Supplier Issues: Most California businesses operate with very narrow margins.
 They depend on a steady supply of goods or services, consistent payment terms, and other such items.
 If supply problems significantly impact your business, an attorney may need to help set things right.

 - Customer Problems: Due to ownership changes, financial uncertainties, or just plain bad luck, customer relationships which have been mutually profitable for years can unexpectedly go sour.
 Usually, our approach is to be very proactive and address these issues early on.

 - Collections Issues: Those thin profit margins (or expended high-profit engagements) also depend on prompt payment according to the agreed contract terms.
 If this process breaks down, your business needs immediate solutions.
 That is what we offer.